Commuter Tax Benefits

 The tax code allows tax-free transportation fringe benefits of up to $265 per month per employee for transit expenses and up to $265 per month for qualified parking (including parking at BART stations.)
 Qualified parking is defined as parking at or near an employer's worksite, or at a facility from which employee commutes via transit, vanpool or carpool).
 Commuters can receive both the transit and parking benefits.

 Companies can offer:

 - A tax-free employer-paid subsidy

 - A combination of both of the above.

 Employees who set aside income on a pre-tax basis for a qualified transportation fringe benefit do not pay federal income or payroll taxes on the income set aside.
-If you have a combined (local, state, federal) tax rate of 40% and spend $245 per month on BART fares, you will save nearly $100 each month or $1,200 a year.
-If you pay for monthly BART parking at $63 per month, you can save an additional $25 per month or $300 per year.
+For example, if you have a combined (local, state, federal) tax rate of 40% and spend $130 per month on BART fares, you will save more than $600 per year.
+Qualified parking adds even more savings.

 If an employer chooses instead to subsidize the benefit it is actually more valuable than an equivalent raise because of the tax advantages (for example, if a subsidy of $190 is offered, this equals roughly $317 in taxable income).

 Providing pre-tax commuter tax benefits to employees can save payroll taxes for employers.
 The value of the benefit paid to employees is considered a tax-free transportation fringe benefit and not wage or salary compensation, therefore, payroll taxes do not apply.
 Employers can save roughly 7.5% in payroll taxes (including FICA, SUI, SDI and city taxes) on the amount employees set aside.
 If the employer chooses to offer the benefit in addition to the employee’s monthly salary, giving an employee $255 in transit benefits is less expensive for an employer than increasing the employee’s salary by $255.